vfab/blackbelt-aks-hackfest/labs/day1-labs/04-deploy-app-aks.md

     ```
     * Review the yaml file and learn about some of the settings
     * Update the yaml file for the proper container image name
-    * You will need to replace the `<login server>` with the ACR login server created in lab 2
+    * You will need to replace the `<login server>` with the ACR login server created in lab 2.
+There is only one instance of `<login server>` to replace.
     * Example:

         ```